 - Economic assessment of Sandy-impacted areas: developing estimates of the economic value associated with Sandy-related restoration work by examining two restoration projects—one being undertaken in Jamaica Bay in New York, and the other at Forsythe National Wildlife Refuge in New Jersey.
 This project will: enumerate the ecosystem services provided by these restoration efforts; articulate stakeholders benefits; select specific ecosystem services to assess; identify a valuation method; and estimate values.

 - Marine debris assessment and removal activities: identifying marine debris hot-spots through assessment of debris abundance and distribution using satellite imagery, sonar, on-the-ground reports, and marine debris probability models developed after Hurricane Katrina.
 With support from the NOAA Marine Debris Program, five impacted states and New York City have formal agreements in place and have started to clean up debris.

 - National Disaster Recovery Framework: participation in this multi-agency organization, playing a more visible and strategic role in the development of a nationwide framework for recovery.

 - Leadership in the National Mitigation Framework: addressing how the nation will develop, employ, and coordinate core mitigation capabilities to reduce loss of life and property by lessening the impact of disasters.

-- NOAA Coastal Storms program: greater engagement in this NOAA program, which brings together organizations from all sectors to a specific region for the sole purpose of making communities safer from coastal storms.
+- NOAA Coastal Storms program: investing in the Mid-Atlantic by bringing together organizations, both within NOAA and beyond, for the sole purpose of making communities safer from coastal storms.

 - Integrated Ocean Observing Systems (IOOS®) integration testing: to better-integrate IOOS data to help deliver more robust observations, data products, and services to a broader customer base, while improving our capacity to deliver these data to core customers.